-I would be more interesting to plot the temperature separately for each month.
+It would be more interesting to plot the temperature separately for each month.
 This is possible by adding one more term that specifies that we want to "plot temperature as as function of the month."
-This is accomplished with the tilde symbol ~ between the two variables that be be read in English with the phrase "as a function of."
+This is accomplished with the tilde symbol ~ between the two variables that could be read in plain English with the phrase "as a function of."